pfsense/docs/source/firewall/adding-rules-with-easyrule.rst

 Using Easyrule to Add Firewall Rules
 ====================================

-The EasyRule function found in the GUI and on the command line can be used to add firewall rules quickly.
+The EasyRule function found in the webGUI and on the command line can be used to add firewall rules quickly.

-In the GUI, this function is available in the Firewall Log view (**Status > System Logs**, **Firewall** tab).
+In the pfSense® webGUI, this function is available in the Firewall Log view (**Status > System Logs**, **Firewall** tab).
 There is an icon next to the *source*, which will add the source to a **blocking** rule in an alias.
 There is an icon next to the *destination* to add a **pass** rule